sarahrosehassan/find-primes/README.md

 ![Sieve_of_Eratosthenes_animation](https://user-images.githubusercontent.com/59797227/105047827-d26d9f00-5a38-11eb-8242-3ca2cbfda342.gif)

-Kudos to the Creator of the Gif SKopp!

 # Prime Factors of an Integer Algorithm
 The returned list of the method needs to contain all the prime factors in ascending sorted order.
 For example, if n = 220 [2, 2, 5, 11] is returned.